eugenioenko/sdf-query/README.md

 #### sdf.$(selector, limit).prepend(value)

-Prepends a string to each element in the list
+Prepends content to each element of the list.
+If content is a string parses the specified text as HTML and inserts the resulting nodes.